By Edmond Fhima, Pl.Fin

 Ask your team at Tulett, Matthews & Assoc. about how we can help create or review your Power of Attorney for Personal Care and Property (and/ or Mandate) to ensure that it accurately reflects your intentions.

-Power of Attorney for Personal Care and Property in Case of Incapacity (and/ or Mandate), it is not meant as legal advice.
+While this article tries to address several issues involved in properly drafting a Power of Attorney for Personal Care and Property in Case of Incapacity (and/ or Mandate), it is not meant as legal advice.
 It is essential that you seek advice from a legal professional who can guide you through the process of making the proper decisions in preparing your Power of Attorney for Personal Care and Property (and/ or Mandate).